Plloi/OpenPokemonRed/docs/README.md

 ## 🎡 Try

-**Since this repo uses Nintendo assets, I have temporarily suspended the publish ofthis file.
+**12/27: This cannot be played now!
+Since this repo uses Nintendo assets, I have temporarily suspended the publish of encrypted asset file.
 Please wait until I come up with a good solution ...**

 ### Download